 The TAC SCM game is a simulation of a supply chain where six computer manufacturer agents compete with each other for both customer orders and components from suppliers.
 A server simulates the customers and suppliers, and provides banking, production, and warehousing services to the individual agents.
 Every game has 220 simulated days, and each day lasts 15 seconds of real time.
-The agents receive messages from the server on a daily basis informing the state of the game, such as the current inventory of components, and must send responses to the same server until the end of the day indicating their actions, such as requests for quotes to the suppliers.
+The agents receive messages from the server on a daily basis informing them of the state of the game, such as the current inventory of components, and must send responses to the same server indicating their actions prior to the end of the day, such as requests for quotes from the suppliers.
 At the end of the game, the agent with the highest sum of money is declared the winner.

-Normally, each manufacturer agent tackles separately important sub-problems of a supply chain: procurement of components, production and delivery of computers, and computer sales.
+Typically, each manufacturer agent separates its decisions into the important sub-problems of a supply chain: procurement of components, production and delivery of computers, and computer sales.
 Figure 1 summarizes the high level interactions between the various entities in the game.